kevinpt/opbasm/doc/rst/tutorial.rst

 Using a constant for scratchpad variable addresses makes it easy to modify their location in the future.
 You should avoid hardcoding numeric addresses directly into ``fetch`` and ``store`` instructions.

 The ``fetch`` and ``store`` instructions have an indirect variant where the second operand is a register containing a scratchpad address rather than a fixed literal value.
 This register acts as a pointer variable to a piece of memory.
 Because PicoBlaze doesn't have any relative indexed addressing modes you have to directly modify this register to access different parts of the scratchpad.
-This allows you to store and retrieve arrays of data:
+You can store and retrieve arrays of data with indirect addressing:

 .. code-block:: picoblaze